Featured in our 2020 Wine & Food Pairing Series – Watch Video

 Pour in broth and tomato sauce, then return lamb shanks to the pot.
 Add rosemary and bring to a boil.
 Cover and transfer to oven.
 Cook until lamb shanks are completely tender, 2 hours.

 Remove lamb from pot and place on a cutting board.
 Tent with foil to keep warm.
 Discard rosemary.

 Return pot to stove over medium heat.
 Add wine and bring to a boil.
 Reduce heat and let simmer until thickened, 10 minutes.
-Stir in remaining 2 tablespoons butter.
+Stir in the remaining 2 tablespoons of butter.